 Unitarians and Universalists have a history of helping refugees.
-Starting at least as early as the Enlightenment (eg. expulsion of the Socinian Polish Brethren from Poland, 1658) this history was born in a Europe where professing the wrong beliefs often resulted in persecution or death.
+Starting at least as early as the Enlightenment (eg. expulsion of the Socinian Brethren from Poland, 1658) this history was born in a Europe where professing the wrong beliefs often resulted in persecution or death.
 In North America, the tradition continued with Unitarians and Universalists helping former slaves escape the Southern U.S. to freedom in Canada and New England via the Underground Railroad.

 Putting into practice principles such as the inherent worth and dignity of every person and belief in the right of conscience, many UUs have risked their lives to help with humanitarian causes such as aiding refugees.
-Some notable examples from more recent times include the Rev. Waitstill and Martha Sharp (see Defying the Nazis: The Sharp’s War) Unitarians who helped save hundreds of imperiled political dissidents and Jewish refugees fleeing the Nazi occupation across Europe in World War II.
-And Dr. Lotta Hitschmanova, whose humanitarian and refugee work took her to post-war Europe, to Africa and Asia – to conflict zones where the need was greatest.
-One of Canada’s most recognized humanitarians and founder of the Canadian Unitarian Service Committee Hitschmanova mobilized a generation of Canadians to others in need, helping to shape the caring society that Canada has become today
+Some notable examples from more recent times include the Rev. Waitstill and Martha Sharp (see Defying the Nazis: The Sharps’ War) Unitarians who helped save hundreds of imperilled political dissidents and Jewish refugees fleeing the Nazi occupation across Europe in World War II.
+Also, Dr. Lotta Hitschmanova, whose humanitarian and refugee work took her to post-war Europe, Africa and Asia – conflict zones where the need was greatest.
+One of Canada’s most recognized humanitarians and founder of the Unitarian Service Committee, Hitschmanova mobilized a generation of Canadians to help others in need, shaping the caring society that Canada has become today.

 In modern times, the Universalist Unitarian Church of Halifax (UUCH) has been involved in sponsoring refugee families during successive refugee waves, such as the Vietnamese Boat People in the early 1980s, Kosovars in the late 1990s, Afghans in the 2000s.